ETHNIC GROUP AND ETHNIC IDENTITY

 development called the Multigroup Ethnic Identity Measure.

 group (de-)essentialism: Oppressive and progressive aspects - Verkuyten M.

-paper is that essentialism is not by definition oppressive and that de-essentialism is not
+Essentialism is not oppressive and that de-essentialism is not progressive.